 - Precious metals trading (buying and selling of physical gold)

 - Option income.
-I sell options on my favourite stocks and precious metals.
-Some of my favourite stocks are Microsoft, Bank of America and Realty Income.
+I sell options on my favorite stocks and precious metals.
+Some of my favorite stocks are Microsoft, Bank of America, and Realty Income.
 Options are the largest contributor to my income as the returns are around 12% on average.